Graham Boyce: Career

 Boyce was invested as a Companion of the Order of St. Michael and St. George (CMG) in 1991, and as a Knight Commander of the Order of St. Michael and St. George (KCMG) in 2001.

 Boyce married Janet Elizabeth Spencer on 11 April 1970.
-They have four children: James (b.
-1971), Rachel (b.
-1974), Sara (b.
-1980), and Josephine (b.
-1984).
-His grandchildren are Sienna, Amélie, Charlie, Joey, Iona, Alana, Lauren, Rufus, Wren, and Leo.
+They have four children.

-Since leaving the Foreign and Commonwealth Office Boyce has worked for a number of companies in an advisory capacity including serving on the advisory board of Lehman Brothers Middle East, Merchant International Group and Invensys.
-He is currently an advisor to Nomura, DLA Piper, and Air Products and Chemicals.
+Since leaving the Foreign and Commonwealth Office Boyce has worked for a number of companies in an advisory capacity including being on the advisory board of Lehman Brothers Middle East, Merchant International Group and Invensys.
+He is an advisor to Nomura, DLA Piper, and Air Products and Chemicals.
 He has also been a consultant to UK-based arms company BAE Systems, and deputy chairman of UK-based arms company Vosper Thorneycroft.